Uncle Tobys

 Uncle Tobys is an Australian food manufacturing company which specialises in breakfast oat products.
 Since its foundation in 1861, the company has expanded its product range across the cereal and ready-to-eat snack market.
-Uncle Tobys is currently operated as a wholly owned subsidiary of Nestlé, after being acquired in 2006.
+Uncle Tobys is a subsidiary of Nestlé, after being acquired in 2006.
 Uncle Tobys’ main factory is situated in the town of Wahgunyah, Victoria.

 History

-During the gold rush in Victoria, brothers Leonard and George Parsons left England and began manufacturing John Bull Oats in Melbourne.
+During the gold rush in Victoria, brothers Leonard and George Parsons left England and began manufacturing under the name John Bull Oats in Melbourne.
 In 1861 they established Parsons Bros. which later became Uncle Tobys.
 Rolled oats were considered a commodity during the era and were mentioned in the financial columns of newspapers.

+On 23 May 2006, Nestlé announced its acquisition of Uncle Tobys Australia—in addition to the brand rights in New Zealand—for the total sum of $890 million Australian dollars.
+The Uncle Tobys cereal business—which accounted for approximately 40% of its overall sales—was bought by Cereal Partners Worldwide (a joint venture between General Mills and Nestlé).
+Other sections of the Uncle Tobys business, such as nutritious snacks and instant soups, were directly incorporated into Nestlé Australia.

 Products

-The Uncle Tobys product suite is separated into three categories: Snacks, Oats and Cereals.
-The company sells different types of oats, such as traditional, super blend, and ancient grains.

-Other popular Uncle Tobys products include: Roll-ups, Cheerios, and snack bars.
+The Uncle Tobys product suite includes oats, cereals (including Cheerios under the Uncle Tobys brand, PLUS, Fruity Bites), snacks (Chewy bars, gummy fruit rolls as "Roll-Ups", and Crackers), and "goodness shakes".

-Oats and Nutrition
+Oats and nutrition

 80% of the oats used by Uncle Tobys Australia are of the Mikita variety.
 Mikita oats differ from conventional oats due to higher levels of disease resistance, increased yield potential, and increased levels of β-glucan.
 Mikita oats were developed at the South Australian Research Development Institute (SARDI), by the National Oat Breeding Program.
 The research was funded by the Uncle Tobys Corporation, in partnership with various governmental and corporate entities.

 Uncle Tobys sources 50% of its oats from local farms, which are within 100 km its main factory.
 In its corporate supply chain, Uncle Tobys exclusively utilises suppliers who have been certified as “Level A” by the National Association of Sustainable Agriculture.

 Uncle Tobys often advertises the health benefits of its oats, calling them a ‘natural superfood’.
 Monro et al. (2003) conducted research on three of Uncle Tobys oat bars (Break-Free Fruesli, Whole meal Fruit, and Chewy Muesli).
-The study found that: “Dietary Fibre contents are consistent with recommendations for adult males made by the Standing Committee on the Evaluation of Dietary Reference Intakes of the Food and Nutrition Board”.
+The study found that: "Dietary Fibre contents are consistent with recommendations for adult males made by the Standing Committee on the Evaluation of Dietary Reference Intakes of the Food and Nutrition Board".

-Nestle Acquisition

-On 23 May 2006, Nestlé announced its acquisition of Uncle Tobys Australia—in addition to the brand rights in New Zealand—for the total sum of $890 million Australian dollars.
-This buyout occurred at a valuation of 11.3 times the 2005 EBITDA, which was roughly 79 million AUD.

-The Uncle Tobys cereal business—which accounted for approximately 40% of its overall sales—was bought by Cereal Partners Worldwide (a joint venture between General Mills and Nestlé).
-Other sections of the Uncle Tobys business, such as nutritious snacks and instant soups, were directly incorporated into Nestlé Australia.

-Prior to this merger, the Australian Competition & Consumer Commission (ACCC) published an analysis of the potential market impacts.
-In their competition analysis, it was determined that “the acquisition would be unlikely to substantially lessen competition in markets for nutritious snacks and breakfast cereals”.
-Following this analysis, authorisation was granted for the corporate acquisition.